Perspective on Flutter

 Transform widget to provide 3D perspective, a graphic demonstration of the ease with which Flutter can do something that would be rather difficult to implement in a system based on native widgets.
 It is also fun to play with!

-Here’s the app in action (the little circle reflects the position of the user’s finger on the screen):
+Here’s the app we are going to build in action (the little circle reflects the position of the user’s finger on the screen):